unixwzrd/oobabooga-macOS/macOS-Install.md

 ### Clone The oobabooga GitHub Repository

-At this ppoint, get started setting up oobabooga in your working location, we'll use it later, referring to the requirements.txt to see which Python modules we will need.
+At this point, get started setting up oobabooga in your working location, we'll use it later, referring to the requirements.txt to see which Python modules we will need.

 Pick a good location for your clone of the project.
 I have a projects directory with several sub-directories off of it to contain certain projects and source code, but you can pick any place you want.
 For me, I use ~/.projects/AI as the location where I place anything related to AI.
 So, open up iTerm and create a location and get the oobabooga text-generation-webui repository.

 This will pull clone my repository which has some changes that allow it to run with GPU acceleration.
-This is unsuported, by th eoobabooga people, but I will try to keep my information as up-to-date as possible along with merging code into the repository on a regular basis.
+This is unsupported, by the oobabooga people, but I will try to keep my information as up-to-date as possible along with merging code into the repository on a regular basis.

 ```bash
 cd